CompResearchLab/POD-Schrodinger-Equation-Solver/README.txt

 Do not delete the Library folder.
 Training data, stored modes and POD matrices are grabbed from here.
 Sometimes the Schro_Solver_QDs.m program will print everything to the display.
 Simply running clear will correct this issue.

-References:

-Jiang, Lin, Martin Veresko, Yu Liu & Ming-C. Cheng, "An effective physics simulation methodology based on a data-driven learning algorithm."
-Proceedings of the Platform for Advanced Scientific Computing Conference.
-2022.

-Veresko, Martin, and Ming-Cheng Cheng.
-"An Effective Simulation Methodology of Quantum Nanostructures based on Model Order Reduction."
-2021 International Conference on Simulation of Semiconductor Processes and Devices (SISPAD).
-IEEE, 2021.

-Cheng, Ming-C. "A reduced-order representation of the Schrödinger equation."
-AIP Advances 6.9 (2016): 095121.

-Cheng, Ming-C. "Quantum element method for quantum eigenvalue problems derived from projection-based model order reduction."
-AIP Advances 10.11 (2020): 115305.